Vish (TV series)

-Vish (also known as Vish – A Poisonous Story) is an Indian supernatural drama broadcast on Colors TV and digitally streams on Voot.
+Vish (also known as Vish – A Poisonous Story) is an Indian supernatural drama broadcast on Colors TV and digitally streamed on Voot.
 It aired from 10 June to 27 September 2019.
 It was produced under the banner of Peninsula Pictures.
 It starred Debina Bonnerjee, Sana Makbul and Vishal Vashishtha.

 Plot

 Vishaili and Vishaila's lifespan extends into thousands of years experiencing astral projection as the poison within them reaches alarming levels.
 While Vishaili accomplishes Sabrina's body and comes into her full powers to live her life as a mortal, Vishaila's body alteration gets interrupted by unforeseen circumstances and that turns her into a defunct.
 Sabrina hides her defunct body in a cellar hoping to stay alive until a new body is occupied.
 Her sole motive in life is to keep Vishaila's decapitating body buoyant and she sets out on a mission to scout for a perfect human body to give her half-dead lover a new lease of life.
 She marries an affluent man, Mohit and crosses path with a doctor Aliya and his brother Aditya.

 In the present, Mohit is handicapped due to Sabrina as he found out about her real identity.
 Sabrina hires Dr. Aliya to take care of Mohit.
 Aliya is shown to be an orphan as recently her father knew about the Vishkanya and thus was killed by Sabrina.
 Aliya hopes to find the truth about her father's death in Kothari Estate after spotting Mohit's condition similar to her father's.
 Mohit's arrogant, playboy and casanova type younger brother, Aditya returns from the US and shows his hatred for Sabrina as he blames her for Mohit's condition.
 He crosses paths with Aliya and the two take an instant dislike to each other.
 Soon, Aliya misunderstands Aditya to be the cause of Mohit's condition and the events happening around them whilst he thinks Aliya and Sabrina are working together.
 Sabrina is shown searching for a tattooed man with a special mark as he is the only person who can save her lover, Vishaila.
 Vishaila is kept in an ice chamber in Sabrina's bedroom closet and need a new heart every 13 days in order to stay alive.
 The tattooed man is shown to be Aditya however Sabrina doesn't know this and neither Aditya as he thinks it's a birthmark.
 Aditya's friend, Siddharth comes to the Estate but is killed by Sabrina as she misunderstands him to be the marked man.
 More evidence points to Aditya regarding Siddharth's death which makes Aliya suspicious and thus gets him arrested.
 However, she learns that he's innocent and gets him released.
 Meanwhile, Sabrina and Vishera fight and Sabrina captures him in a mirror and is bought by a girl.
 Aditya and Aliya slowly becomes friends as they search for clues together and they take a liking to one another.